Women’s History Month: Astro Alexandra’s Space Story

 5) In honor of Women’s History Month, if you were to name 4 important pioneers in space, besides Nancy Roman, who might they be?

 I admire so many women in space.
-My particular heroes include Dr. Mae Jemison, Gwynne Shotwell, Dr. Gladys West, Col Pam Melroy, and Sally Ride.
+My particular heroes include Dr. Mae Jemison, Gwynne Shotwell, Dr. Gladys West, Col. Pam Melroy, and Sally Ride.
 I also think some of the most important women in space are behind the scenes, building the future of space.
+The National Women’s History Museum keeps a fine biography of Sally Ride if you want to read more about the first American woman in space.

 6) What is next for Astro Alexandra?

-My goal will always be to bring space to more people, especially people who haven’t felt empowered to learn about it before.
-I am excited to look towards new opportunities to expand that.
+My goal will always be to bring space to more people, especially people who have not felt empowered to learn about it before.
+I am excited to look toward new opportunities to expand that.

 Join The Discussion!